-2. Completion of approximately 30 units of the approved program with a grade point average of 3.0 or higher.
+1. Completion of approximately 30 units of the approved program with a grade point average of 3.0 or higher.

+- 2. Written application for candidacy. - 3.
+Graduate Committee approval.

+Stage IV Program completion, 45 units:

 - 1. Approval for candidacy. - 2.
-Written petition for graduation.

-3. Completion of coursework with a grade point average of 3.0 or higher.

-4. Completion of written comprehensive examination (four weeks before graduation).

-5. Graduate Record Examination (Advanced in Education) taken before graduation.
+Written petition for graduation. - 3.
+Completion of coursework with a grade point average of 3.0 or higher. - 4.
+Completion of written comprehensive examination (four weeks before graduation). - 5.
+Graduate Record Examination (Advanced in Education) taken before graduation.